Skip to content

 Croque Monsieur Recipe

-This delicious French classic for a Croque Monsieur Recipe is a pan-cooked sandwich stacked high with ham, bechamel, and shredded cheese!
+This delicious French classic for a Croque Monsieur Recipe is a pan-cooked sandwich stacked high with ham, bechamel, and shredded cheese.
+You will be blown away at how simple to make and delicious it is.

 I don’t know about you, but I grew up eating sandwiches.
 It doesn’t matter if it was a grilled cheese or a steak sandwich, chances are that was my lunch most of my youth and it’s still going down today.